Satori Cloud

 Step 2

-Choose public documentation pages
+Choose customer-facing pages

 Step 3

-Publish the public version
+Publish the website version

 Docs that often drift out of sync